-For the 2021-2022 data collection cycle, questions were added in the "Live-In Staff" portion of the Operations sections to gather more information about the responsibilities and pay of paraprofessionals (e.g., Resident Assistants).
-A calculation of the average occupancy rate, as a percentage, is also now displayed once results are available.
+For the 2021-2022 data collection cycle, questions were added to the "Live-In Staff" portion of the Operations sections to gather more information about the responsibilities and pay of paraprofessionals (e.g., Resident Assistants).
+A calculation of the average occupancy rate, as a percentage, is displayed once results are available.